European-XFEL/Karabo/doc/concepts/communication.rst

 Output Channel Configuration Properties
 ----------------------------------------

-* **distributionMode** (STRING): If there are input channels connected in *shared* data distribution mode, defines how to distribute data between them.
-   * *load-balanced* (default): Data is sent to any of those input channels that are ready to receive more data.
-   * *round-robin*: Data is sent to the input channels one after another.
+* **distributionMode** (STRING): Ignored since 2.19.0, removed since 3.0.0.
 * **noInputShared** (STRING): If input channels are connected in *shared* data distribution mode, defines what to do if none of them is ready to receive, but data shall be sent.
    * options are *drop* (default since 2.10.0), *queue*, *wait* (default till 2.9.X) and since 2.10.0 *queueDrop*.
 Option *throw* exists until 2.9.X but is not recommended.
 See description  of the **onSlowness** property of input channels.
 * **hostname** (STRING): Hostname or IP address to which input channels shall connect.
 Default is "default" which means the hostname of the device.
 Otherwise one can specify the address of a second network card connected to e.g. a special high band width network.
 * **port** (UINT32): Port number which input channels shall address when establishing their TCP connections to the output channel.
 Default is 0 which means that the system will provide a port number.
 If another value is chosen, the port must be free and accessible.

-Note the **compression** (INT32) key has been removed from the Output Channel configuration in Karabo 2.10.0.
+Distribution between several connected *shared* input channels is usually *load-balanced*, i.e. any input channel that is ready for more data can receive it.
+This behaviour is overwritten if the device code registers a *SharedInputSelector* at the output channel.

 Schema Description of Channels
 --------------------------------------